 Intro to Blog Marketing

-Having an active blog is a great way to begin building relationships with your audience and other companies in your industry.
+An active blog is a great way to build relationships with your audience and other companies in your industry.
 Don’t shy away from working with “rival companies”; you can learn from them!
 By building valuable internal and external links to and from your website, you might see an increase in both search ranking results and web traffic.

 When it comes to making a name for yourself through blogging, being informative and consistent is the name of the game.
 If you can help someone out by answering their question or having a quality guide, they will be more likely to visit you in the future and refer you to others- both of which could result in future sales.